qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - please add mark as spam option
 - we need an option to mark an email as spam
 - how to mark as spam on the mail
-- how can i change an email in my spam folder to mark it as not spam
 - how can i mark a message as spam
 - how do you mark as spam
 - how do i mark a message as spam love the app so far but there needs to be a way to mark emails as spam